kubernetes/ingress-nginx/ISSUE_TRIAGE.md

 * Tricky/important ones could be brought up during community meetings

 ## Labels
-Labels are helpfull for issues to indicate in which lifecycle state they are currently and to categorize them.
+Labels are helpful for issues to indicate in which lifecycle state they are currently and to categorize them.
 This section describes the most important ones with the additional info about how to add those.
-A complete label list of the kubernetes community can be found [here](https://github.com/kubernetes/kubernetes/labels) while a complete label list for this project can be found [here](https://github.com/kubernetes/ingress-nginx/labels).
-However, her the most importan ones:
+A complete label list of the Kubernetes community can be found [here](https://github.com/kubernetes/kubernetes/labels) while a complete label list for this project can be found [here](https://github.com/kubernetes/ingress-nginx/labels).
+However, here the most important ones:

 * Triage:
   * [`needs-triage`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+is%3Aissue+label%3Aneeds-triage): Indicates that the issue needs triage.
 Automatically added.